Geoalert/mapflow-docs-en/source/userguides/howto-image.rst

 You can reduce the size of the image using GDAL translate. (https://gdal.org/) E.g. using JPEG compression.
 ``gdal_translate -co compress=JPEG input.tif output.tif``
-By default the compression quality is 75% (``gdal_translate -co compress=JPEG -co jpeg_quality = 75 input.tif output.tif``) but it doesn’t really impact the quality of the Mapflow mask whenever the resolution of the input iage meets the recommended params.
+By default the compression quality is 75% (``gdal_translate -co compress=JPEG -co jpeg_quality=75 input.tif output.tif``) but it doesn’t really impact the quality of the Mapflow mask whenever the resolution of the input iage meets the recommended params.

 The same can be done using QGIS interface: